DanielJMaia/milestone-project-1-band/README.md

 This website is both for fans of the band looking to listen to some music and book tickets, and people who've head about them and are interested in learning about the band and discovering some of their greatest hits.
 The website also provides links to their social media pages if the user is interested in following them on their platform of choice.
 - A newcomer wants to watch a music video to their most popular songs.
 They go on the home page and click the "videos" tab, or scolls down a single section.
-- A newcomer wants to listen to their music and plays it in the background while reading about the band by playinig it in the "music" section.
+- A newcomer wants to listen to their music and plays it in the background while reading about the band by playing it in the "music" section.
 - An existing fan wants to book a ticket to go see one of their shows live but isn't sure if they're going to be playing near them.
 They can check the "schedule" section on the website.
--
+- A fan is interested in buying some cd's and want to make sure to support the band by buying them directly instead of going through spotify or amazon, they click the "shop" section.
+- As a fan I want to see if they have a social media presence.
+I click the follow tab and am presented with the latest posts and links to their several social media pages.

 ### Mockups

-Here is the link to the original idea for the look of the website (https://github.com/DanielJMaia/milestone-project-1-band/blob/master/assets/Mockups/Starting%20Ideas.png) Done in microsoft paint.
+[Here] (https://github.com/DanielJMaia/milestone-project-1-band/blob/master/assets/Mockups/Starting%20Ideas.png) is the link to the original idea for the look of the website  Done in microsoft paint.
 Vast improvements needed in the future.

 ## Features